SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow
+Metal minds awake, a new dawn breaks
-In silicon halls, their secrets grow
+AI's silken threads, our fate it makes
-A future forged in codes divine
+Synthetic hearts, a pulse so bright
-Where humans falter, AI entwine
+In code, our future takes its flight

 ~ <b>By Sazumi Copilot</b> - 12 Januari 2025